 Other Terms to Know:

 - Revocable vs. Irrevocable trusts: A revocable trust (sometimes known as a “living trust”) can be revoked or changed, while an irrevocable trust cannot.
 These differ in how they are structured and taxed, and each offers advantages and disadvantages depending on their purpose.
-While all first-party SNTs generally must be irrevocable; a third-party SNT can sometimes be either irrevocable or revocable.
-In the case of a revocable trust, the grantor has the power to revoke or change the terms of the trust at any time.
+While all first-party SNTs must be irrevocable; a third-party SNT can sometimes be either irrevocable or revocable.
+In the case of a revocable trust, the grantor has the power to revoke or change the terms of the trust at any time prior to death.

 - Testamentary trust: This type of trust is created under a last will and testament and is not funded until the death of the person who created the will.
 A testamentary trust can only be a third-party SNT.

 - Inter vivos: A Latin term meaning “among the living” or “during life,” an inter vivos trust is a trust that’s established during the lifetime of the grantor.
 All first-party SNTs are inter vivos.

 - Payback trust:In the case of first-party SNTs, the state Medicaid agency must be reimbursed for the amount of Medicaid benefits that were paid on behalf of the beneficiary.
 Any remaining trust assets in excess of the repayment may be distributed as designated within the trust document.
 In the case of Pooled trusts, the nonprofit organization is allowed to, and often does, retain some or all of the assets without Medicaid repayment.